markusmoenig/DenrimScript/README.md

 ![screenshot](images/discdrawing.png)

-DenrimScript is a scripting language for the Apple and Metal ecosystem, written in Swift and includes optional GPU compute shader support.
+DenrimScript is a scripting language for the Apple and Metal ecosystem, written in Swift and it includes optional GPU shader support.

 ## Abstract